ashmastaflash/eddystone-beacon/README.md

 radio.

-Under the covers this image uses Google's PyBeacon tool to broadcast the URL you set in the env var named `BROADCAST_URL`.
+Under the covers this image uses Google's PyBeacon tool to broadcast the URL you set in the env var named `ADVERTISE_URL`.
 You should probably use a URL shortening service, but I'm not judging.

 ## Tested platforms